jruydemir/recipes/breads/dinner_rolls.md

 Preparation
 ===========
 1. In a small saucepan heat butter and milk just until butter is melted.
-2. In mixing bowl combind flour, yeast, salt, and sugar.
+2. In mixing bowl combined flour, yeast, salt, and sugar.
 3. Mix wet ingredients into dry.
-Combind and knead for 5 minutes.
+Combined and knead for 5 minutes.
 Form into a ball, lightly grease.
 4. Cover and let rise for 1 hour.
 5. Punch dough down.
 Divide into 4 equal pieces and divide each of those into 5 pieces.
 6. Form into tight balls and placed on a parchment lined cookie sheet.
 4 rows of 5 spaced about an 3/4" apart.